 - Remind the children that today they have talked about how friends have fun playing together.
 On another day, they will look at how friends play and work together at school.
 Ask them to be thinking about what they might do to help make school a place where they can have fun working and playing together.

-Book One, Session Two: FRIENDS ARE FUN
+Book One, Session Two

 - Begin the session by reviewing the class definitions of a friend.
 You can also share activities and drawings from the previous session.
 Remind them that the book is titled Friends Are Fun.
 The author wrote the first half of the book to help them understand the importance of friends, but the second half of her book shares another important reason for being a friend.
 Share the rest of the book using an Elmo.
 Examples of questions might include: